Irish Gap Year Covid-19 Travel Requirements and Safety Protocols: Updated July 2022

 Has Irish Gap Year run programs during the Covid-19 pandemic?

 Yes, Irish Gap Year has successfully hosted over 100 gap year students on our Adventure & Leadership and Irish Arts & Culture programs since the Spring of 2020.

 In December 2021, Irish Gap Year was awarded the Gap Year Association’s award for ‘Innovation in Gap Year Programming’ for our successful programming during Covid-19.

 In light of the current uncertainty we have updated our payment and refund policy.
 All deposits/fees on future programs are now fully refundable or transferable to another Irish Gap Year program should future programs be postponed due to ongoing Covid-19 issues.
 We hope that this will help to ease any worries families may have about booking future programs with Irish Gap Year.

-Are Gap Year Programs running in Spring ’22?
+Are Gap Year Programs running in Autumn ’22?

-Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program starting in March 2022 and our European Explorer Program starting in May of ’22.
+Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program and our European Explorer Program in the autumn of ’22.

 Traveling to Ireland